 Club serves Chico High student athletes in their faith.
 (Advisor: Keith Rollins)

 Club provides opportunities for student in areas of leadership, mentoring, prevention and community service.
-(Advisor: Sue Baber)
+(Advisor: Camille Upton)

-Students run the Panther Brew lunch sales to raise money for campus beautification projects.
+Club is to raise money and complete campus beautification projects.
 (Advisor: Jon Nickerson)

 Science Club is a place where people with similar interests come together and share their ideas.
 It's a place to meet new people and experience new possibilities.
 (Advisor: Jenelle Ball)

 Club assists students in mediating conflicts.
 The club also provides training in anti-mean girls, anti-bullying and anti-gang involvement to elementary and junior high schools in the Chico Unified School District.
-(Advisor: Mike Carroll)
+(Advisor: Linda Stager)